- What is sleep tracking?

 The phone will use the accelerometer sensor by default, sense your movements during sleep and estimate your sleep phases.
-The result of sleep tracking is an actigraphic record of your sleep which we further reference as the sleep graph.
-Sleep graphs are explained in more details in How it works and the recorded sleep measures in Statistics.
+The result of sleep tracking is an actigraphic record of your sleep (sleep graph).
+Sleep graphs are explained in more details in How it works and Statistics.

-The sleep tracking screen shows current time, time to alarm, smart wake up window many many more.
+The sleep tracking screen shows current time, time to alarm, smart wake up window and much more.
 But for starters, let’s just focus on:

 - pause button – will pause sleep tracking for 5 minutes (to tell the app that you’re awake, e.g. to go on the toilet)